Predictive analytics plays a critical role in every step of your customer’s lifecycle. This post explains:

 By learning from past mistakes, of course.
 Past behavior is indicative of future behavior and nowhere is that more true than with your customers.
 By analyzing the behavioral patterns of previously-churned customers on your platform, a savvy marketer can identify the warning signs from current customers and either notify the sales partner responsible for managing the customer relationship, or automatically plug the candidate into a churn-prevention nurture campaign.

-6. Upsell and Cross-sell Opportunities
+Use Case #6.
+Enhanced Upsell and Cross-sell Opportunities

-Finally, marketers can leverage that same customer data to also identify upsell and cross-sell opportunities.
+Marketers can leverage that same customer data to also identify upsell and cross-sell opportunities.
 Much like the ability to forecast customer lifetime value, one can use data from customers who have added on after the initial sale to predict future customer growth.

-Predictive Analytics and Data Visualization
+Predictive Analytics for Better Data Visualization

-As mentioned earlier in the post, predictive analytics is cyclical in nature; new insights feed future marketing decisions, which yield new insights that then feed the next set of decisions, and so on.
+Remember that predictive analytics is cyclical in nature; new insights feed future marketing decisions, which yield new insights that then feed the next set of decisions, and so on.

 That loop back to top-of-the-funnel activities occurs in a stage known as data visualization.
 Here is how it can impact your marketing strategy.